Generalized Short Path Algorithms: Towards Super-Quadratic Speedup over Markov Chain Search for Combinatorial Optimization: Applications of Generalized Short-Path Framework

 where $x \in \mathcal{X}$ is a configuration, $\beta = \frac{1}{T}$ is the inverse temperature, and $Z(\beta)$ is the partition function

-Glauber dynamics generates a Markov chain with this measure as its stationary distribution by sequentially updating a single site (spin or vertex) according marginal distribution.
+Glauber dynamics generates a Markov chain with this measure as its stationary distribution by sequentially updating a single site (spin or vertex) according to marginal distribution.
 Specifically, the update proceeds as follows: (i) a site (vertex) $v$ is chosen uniformly at random; (ii) the states of all other sites $u\neq v$ remain unchanged; (iii) the new state of $v$ is sampled from the marginal distribution of $v$ conditioned on its neighbors.

 The efficiency of Gibbs sampling in this case is related to how fast the Glauber dynamics mixes to its stationary distribution.
 In fact, approximate Gibbs sampling is tightly connected to partition function estimation in terms of computational complexity \cite{vstefankovivc2009adaptive}, both of which are closely related to statistical phase transitions.
-These transitions correspond to the \textit{uniqueness/non-uniqueness} threshold on an infinite $d$-regular tree which captures whether the root of the tree is affected by the leaves.
+For bounded-degree graphs, these transitions have been shown correspond to the \textit{uniqueness/non-uniqueness} threshold on an infinite $d$-regular tree which captures whether the root of the tree is affected by the leaves.
+Hence, this critical point is also called the \emph{tree-uniqueness threshold}.
 In the uniqueness regime, correlations decay rapidly, allowing efficient approximation of the partition function.
 However, beyond the non-uniqueness threshold, long range correlations emerge and no polynomial-time algorithm can approximate the partition function.
+However, the tree threshold only appears to indicate the hardness transition for worst-case instances.
+The phase transition point for random graphs appears to be beyond the tree-uniqueness threshold.